rsyncOSX/RsyncOSXdocs/content/post/Menuapp.md

 title =  "Menuapp"
 tags = ["menu app","scheduling"]
 categories = ["synchronize"]
-description = "The menu app for executing scheduled tasks." lastmod = "2020-06-16"
+lastmod = "2020-06-16"
 +++
 The menu app is available for download together with RsyncOSX.
 The menu app is a scaled down and minimal app for executing scheduled tasks in RsyncOSX.
 It executes as a menu app and keeps track on next task to execute.
 The app is monitoring all schedules in all profiles.
 Scheduled tasks are added in RsyncOSX.